Slimy sculpin: Reproduction

 Males often become dark on their backs and sides, and orange on their first dorsal fin during mating season.
 Males having orange on their first dorsal fin during breeding season is a survival disadvantage, meaning that they can be more easily preyed upon, yet still survive- showing to females that they are fit and have high reproductive success, therefore females are more attracted to these visually distinctive males.
 Males find nesting sites about 12 cm wide for females, and attract them to these nesting sites until spawning occurs which usually takes place in late April and May under protected areas such as stones or tree roots.
 Once the eggs are laid, males drive the females out and lure a new female into the nest to lay her eggs.
 Males then protect the nest for 3–4 weeks containing many females' eggs until all of the eggs hatch.
 Male slimy sculpins have also been seen protecting their young after hatching as well.
 Slimy sculpins live up to 4–7 years.

 Diet

 The primary food slimy sculpin prey on is invertebrate benthic insects, which make up 85% or more of their diet, but has also been known to eat crustaceans, fish eggs, and small fish.
 The invertebrate benthic insects on which the sculpin prey includes aquatic insects such as mayflies, caddis flies, stoneflies, and dragonflies.
-Predatious fish that eat slimy sculpin are lake trout, brook trout, salmon, northern pike, and burbot that are native to cool freshwater streams just like the slimy sculpin.
+Predaceous fish that eat slimy sculpin are lake trout, brook trout, salmon, northern pike, and burbot that are native to cool freshwater streams just like the slimy sculpin.
 There is speculation that sculpins have been known to prey on trout egg that were loose from the redds.
 However, sculpins predation on stoneflies has reduced stonefly predation on trout eggs and their young.